Celebrating International Women’s Day with inspiring women at Wellington Place

-To mark International Women’s Day this 8th March 2019, we spoke to a group of inspirational women from around Wellington Place who share their stories of perseverance, progression and overcoming challenges throughout their careers, as well as offering advice to the next generation, all towards a #balanceforbetter
+To mark International Women’s Day we spoke to a group of inspirational women from around Wellington Place who share their stories of perseverance, progression and overcoming challenges throughout their careers, as well as offering advice to the next generation, all towards a #balanceforbetter.

 “Although we’ve come a long way, racism and sexism is still present in our industry, but don’t let that stop you.
 Shout at the unfairness, but also be resilient and be present.
 It’s about getting up, showing up and being so damn good that they can’t ignore you.”